 → If you completed residency training on or after Oct.
 1, 2016, you will take both the SOE and the OSCE components.

 → If you completed residency training June 30 - Sept.
 30, 2016, you will only take the SOE component.

 The SOE is based on guided questions that include a patient’s brief clinical history and emphasize the scientific rationale underlying clinical management decisions.
 You’ll participate in two 35-minute exam sessions that assess your judgment, adaptability to unexpected clinical changes, organization and presentation of information.

 The OSCEs assess communication and professionalism and technical skills related to patient care.
 You’ll participate in a seven, eight-minute stations with four-minute breaks in between to review the next scenario.
-You may interact with a standardized patient actor or directly with an examiner as part of the scenario.
 The sessions will be recorded for grading purposes.

 You can register for the APPLIED Exam in your portal as soon as you pass the ADVANCED Exam.
 Exam weeks are filled on a first-come, first-served basis.
 Two months prior to the exam week, we’ll email you your specific exam date and time.

 → If you have not been assigned an exam date, time and location, you may request to change your APPLIED Exam week within the same calendar year.
 However, we cannot guarantee that a change will be made.
 To request a change, send a written request to our office with a check for the $500 exam change fee.